 Close the manual valve on the washing propylene to F 301 bags and that on the flushing to FT 2201.

-Close the C301 bottom discharge by FRC 2203.
+Close the C301 bottom discharge by FIC 2203.

 Manually block in closing position all the piston valves on the reactor namely: